 - Wait for a push notification on your phone to tell you that you are eligible to return to the attraction and ride.
 You can also check the status of boarding group progress in the app or on signs posted around Hollywood Studios at any time.

 - Return to Rise of the Resistance within the return time window given (usually 2 hours long).

 If you want to join the virtual queue at the 1:00 pm drop time, all of the same steps apply except one very important difference you must do first.
 What is that?
 Unlike at 7:00 am where you can still be in your PJs in your Disney hotel room, you must scan to enter Hollywood Studios first for the virtual queue process to be available to you in the app.
 Everyone in your party must scan into the park as well.
 You cannot send a single runner to get boarding groups for everyone.

 Note also that if you don’t have a smartphone or My Disney Experience or it isn’t working for you, there is the alternative to see a member of guest relations to get your boarding group (but really, you need a smartphone and app for the best chances).

 Why Guests Can’t Count on Being Able to Ride Rise of the Resistance in 2021

 Here’s the catch though.
-Boarding groups for the Rise of the Resistance virtual queue run out very fast – often in a matter of seconds.
-Even with the current reduced park capacity in 2020, everyone who wants to ride Rise of the Resistance can’t.
+Boarding groups for the Rise of the Resistance virtual queue run out very fast – often in a matter of a second or so.
+Even with the current reduced park capacity in 2021, everyone who wants to ride Rise of the Resistance can’t.
 Park hours are much shorter than they used to be, the ride still has breakdowns, and the ride’s capacity isn’t sufficient to accommodate all guests who want to ride each day.
 All of these things limit the availability of this attraction.